dpxxdp/coding-for-humans/one/human_meet_computer_1.md

 command -options <arguments>
 ```

 Depending on the command, you don't need to supply any options or arguments.
+Usually if you run `<command> -help` or `man <command>` (as in "manual"), it will display text telling you how to use the command.

-When an important command is issued, such as installing a new program or deleting a locked file, the user must issue the command as a "superuser".
+When an important command is issued, such as installing a new program or deleting a locked file, the computer will not allow you to do that unless you prove you are the admin.
+Therefore, the user must issue the command as a "superuser".
 Do this by invoking `sudo` at the beginning of each command.
 Before running, it will ask you for your password.

 ```bash
 sudo ls
 sudo touch <file_name>
 sudo rm <fil_name>
 ```

+If you ever try to run a command and you receive an error that says "access denied", try running the command using `sudo`.
+But think twice about whether you actually want to run the command...

 <span style="background-color:red">
 WARNING: when you run commands as "sudo", there is nothing to prevent you from deleting an important system file or installing a virus.
 You're in the big leagues now, a small mistake using `sudo` can seriously mess up your computer.